 LES DEUX ABEILLES

-The two bees create a real buzz with their extra thick hot chocolate topped with the lightest of Chantilly cream.
-Amidst old-fashioned decor, white tablecloths and textile-flowered walls, try the lemon meringue tarts, or Fondant au Chocolat.
-Closed Sunday.
+The 'two bees' create a buzz with their extra thick hot chocolate topped with the lightest of Chantilly cream.
+Amidst old-fashioned decor and quiet ambience, white tablecloths and textile-flowered walls, try their seasonal tarts or crumbles such as apple crumble, tarte tatin, apple/pear puff pastry tart or classic fondant au Chocolat.

 Les Deux Abeilles, 189 rue de l’université, Paris 7